NikitaArya17/sequence-alignment-in-biopython/README.md

 # The Biopython Suite
 * [Biopython](https://biopython.org/) is a suite of software tools and Python packages designed for biological computation.
 * The tools it provides have several applications in bioinformatics and computational biology.
+* Biopython has libraries that can be used, among other things, for pairwise and multiple sequence alignment and phylogenetic tree construction.
-* This repository will demonstrate its usefulness in sequence alignment through a series of short projects.
+* This repository will demonstrate these functions through a series of short projects.